djfarly/gatsby-plugin-graphql-preview/README.md

 # Gatsby Plugin GraphQL Preview

-**A Gatsby plugin to automatically make the source-graphql parts of your application available as a live updating preview.**
+**A Gatsby plugin to automatically make the source-graphql parts of your application available as a live preview.**

 This works by doing the following: